 C-section deliveries have become more and more common over the years, mostly due to medical advancements and a greater understanding of the human body.
-However, as with any surgery, there is still significant room for error in a C-section delivery.
+However, as with any surgery, there is still significant room for error during a cesarean section delivery.

 Doctors may delay C-sections unnecessarily, posing a greater risk to both mother and baby, or the doctor may make a serious error or misjudgment, which could cause substantial harm.
-In any case, if you or your child was harmed during your C-section delivery or because they of failure to perform a necessary c-section, you may have a viable birth injury claim.
+In any case, if you or your child was harmed during a cesarean section delivery or because of a failure to perform a c-section in a timely manner, you may have a viable birth injury claim.

-Call (816) 253-8606 immediately to discuss your c-section error case in a free consultation with our doctor-lawyer team!
+Call (816) 253-8606 or contact us online immediately to discuss your c-section error case in a free consultation with our doctor-lawyer team!

 C-sections should only be performed when medical necessity requires it, and they must be done with extreme care.
 C-sections can pose a substantial risk of bleeding, infection, and other complications.
 However, in certain circumstances, the failure to perform a C-section may be even riskier.